 - Build anticipation

 The opportunities for Facebook events are endless and brands who aren’t using Facebook to spread their word are missing out!
-It’s incredibly simple for you to use and I’ve outlined the best practices and everything you need to know about Facebook event photo sizes to get started.
+It’s incredibly simple for you to use and I’ve outlined the best practices and everything you need to know about the best Facebook event photo size.
 Here are some steps on how you can create a professional event on Facebook!

 What is the Facebook Event Photo Size?